hugovangalen/komplementary-kontrol/README.md

 keyboards usable under Linux.

-This has been developed using a A25 but I don't see any reason why this could not work on the A49 or other keyboards.
+This has been developed using a A25 but I don't see any reason why this could not work for the other A-series keyboards.

 It consists of two utilities:
 - `komplement`